 (Left) Glue gun, acorns, basket!
 A fun project for an evening and the results are spectacular.
 Fill with rosehips, fruits, and a few flowers.
 Great for a sideboard!

-(Above) Hit the thrift store for clear glass cylinders and footed jars that you’ll fill with dried leaves, branches, dried vines, pomegranates, and anything else that's colorful and speaks to autumn.
+(Above) Hit the thrift store for clear glass cylinders and footed jars.
+You can fill these with dried leaves, branches, dried vines, pomegranates, and anything else that's colorful and speaks to autumn.
 Love the texture of the twine wrapped around one!
 We’d do three to five of the same and march them down the table.

-(Above) Olive branches (or any branches from conifers to California pepper) laid down the length of a dining table are so simple yet so elegant everyone will ask who's your designer.
+(Above) Olive branches (or any branches from conifers to California pepper) laid down the length of a dining table.
+These are so simple yet so elegant everyone will ask who's your designer.
 Of course, it’s just you and your trusty clippers.
 Go lavish!
 (Hose down the foliage and let dry before bringing indoors.)
-(Right) Fill a dough trough to the max with persimmons or whatever is fresh and fall-ish from your garden or farmer's market.
+(Right) Fill a dough trough to the max.
+Add these persimmons or whatever is fresh and fall-ish from your garden or farmer's market.
 Add branches and snips of leaves.

-Grab a pen (and recruit the guest with the best handwriting) and turn a perfect fall leaf into the perfect fall table place card.
+Grab a pen (and recruit the guest with the best handwriting).
+Then, turn a perfect fall leaf into the perfect fall table place card.